Community Planning Assistance Team

 Laney Walker/Bethlehem, Augusta, Georgia

 Laney Walker/Bethlehem is a long-term redevelopment project on 1,100 acres in the heart of Augusta, Georgia encompassing two historic African-American neighborhoods.
 Plans call for a mixed-income, mixed-use, sustainable neighborhood, much as the neighborhood was in its heyday.
 The masterplan won the 2013 HUD Secretary's Opportunity and Empowerment Award in Chicago at the National Planning Conference.
 The aspirational plan calls for 10,000 residents, and $2.8 Billion of investment before it is fully implemented.
 The city of Augusta is working with two teams of consultants to implement the plan and has taken out bonds to finance the project.
-The team will be tasked with analyzing the current bond structure to determine the best refinancing options, as well as identify future funding streams to continue the project for 10-15 years.
-In addition, the CPAT will look at the staffing and consultants in relation to the redevelopment project as well as give an overall assessment of the implementation.
+The team was tasked with analyzing the current bond structure to determine the best refinancing options, as well as to identify future funding streams to continue the project for 10-15 years.
+In addition, the CPAT looked at the staffing and consultants in relation to the redevelopment project as well as gave an overall assessment of the implementation.

 December 16-20, 2013

 The full team arrived in Augusta for a packed few days of work to study the Laney Walker/Bethlehem Redevelopment Program.
 The team was able to meet with many different stakeholders and residents.
 The team really dug into the politics behind the project, to see where the interest was.
 Overall, the team was very impressed with the progress and how much redevelopment has taken place.
 Seeing the redevelopment first hand going through the neighborhoods was exciting.
 Meeting with a group of residents, the pride in their neighborhood was overwhelming.
 Weeding through the politics was tricky, but the team was able to present their preliminary findings to the Augusta-Richmond County Commissioners.
 Their final report is now available for download.